Leslee Udwin

-Leslee Udwin (born 1957) is a Jewish British filmmaker, actress, director, producer and human rights activist.
+Leslee Udwin (born 1957) is a British filmmaker, actress, director, producer, human rights activist, as well as being the founder and executive chair of Think Equal.

 Early life

 She was born in Savyon, Israel, to a European Jewish family with roots in England, Germany and Lithuania.
-At the age of about nine, she went with her family to South Africa where they spent the next ten years.
-Her parents were religious Jews, but at the age of about thirteen, she rebelled against Judaism, particularly the morning prayer called Shacharit, in which men say, "I thank God that he did not make me a woman".
+At the age of about nine, she went with her family to South Africa where they spent the next 10 years.
+Her parents were religious Jews, but at the age of about 13, she rebelled against Judaism, particularly the morning prayer called Shacharit, in which men say, "I thank God that he did not make me a woman".